Grief is an unavoidable part of life. No matter what you do, grief will find you.

 Although it is a natural side effect of losing a loved one, we tend to have a pessimistic outlook on the grieving process.
 Many are taught at a young age that expressing “negative” emotions is wrong, which makes the grieving process profoundly difficult.

-But for many, grief is first experienced during adolescence when coping skills are only just beginning to surface, specifically during the ages of 13 to 18.
+For many, grief is first experienced during adolescence when coping skills are only just beginning to surface, specifically during the ages of thirteen to eighteen.

 During this stage of our lives, our bodies are developing both physically and mentally.
 This makes the grieving process, on top of self-discovery and self-identity, a grueling ordeal.